genji970/Mathematics-review/Analysis_compact set.md

 my opinion/thinking : If space is euclidean, and further suppose space is R\_1, to satisfy compact set’s definition, we should find least set.

-Suppose A \= {1/n} U 0 sequence. since 0 \- 1/n is less than any positive epsilon, A is bounded and closed.
+Suppose A \= {1/n} U 0 sequence.
+1) 0 - 1/n is less than any positive epsilon so it satisfies def, 2) A is bounded and closed.
 Hence, A is compact set in R\_1